hasura/graphql-engine/docs/graphql/manual/actions/create.rst

   .. tab:: Via API

-    The action handler must be set when creating an action via the Once the custom types are defined, we can create an action via the :ref:`create_action metadata API <create_actions>`.
+    The action handler must be set when creating an action via the Once the custom types are defined, we can create an action via the :ref:`create_action metadata API <create_action>`.

     It can be updated later by using the :ref:`update_action metadata API <update_action>`.